Try This: Sniffing without Errors

 Both the transmitter and receiver scripts have a caesar() function added above radio.on().
 This function was developed step-by-step in Encryption Intro and calling the function was introduced in Caesar Cipher in a Function.
 Once your script has the caesar() function at its disposal, all it has to do is call it to encrypt single upper-case word strings.
 For example, if packet contains the string to encrypt, packet = caesar( 3, packet ) uses a key of 3 to encrypt the word in packet.
 To decrypt, use the negative key value with packet = caesar( -3, packet ).

 Remember from the previous activity that packet contains either "HAPPY", "SAD", or "ANGRY" strings.
 In radio_send_images_caesar, it displays the packet before encrypting with print("packet:", packet).
 Then, it sends the packet through the Caesar cipher with packet = caesar(3, packet).
-Next, print("Send encrypted:", packet) prints the ciphertext version of the packet to the terminal.
+Next, print("Send encrypted:", packet) prints the ciphertext version of the packet to the serial monitor.
 For example, after the caesar(3, packet) call, HAPPY becomes KDSSB.

 print("packet:", packet)